|

 and

-Issues and Practices in Gifted Education: What the Research Says
+Critical Issues and Practices in Gifted Education: What the Research Says

-by National Assoc for Gifted Children,
+by National Association for Gifted Children,

 evaluation of the literature on giftedness and gifted education.